erikvargas1/802.1X-Authentication-/README.md

 </details>

-**Authentication Server** – usually a RADIUS server, which verifies credentials/certficate (Identity) and grants or denies access.
+**Authentication Server** – usually a RADIUS server or TACACS+ server, which verifies credentials/certficate (Identity) and grants or denies access.

 The authenticator blocks all non-802.1X traffic until authentication succeeds.
 Once authenticated, the port is opened for normal traffic.